 Or maybe a competitor has scaled over time and spread services, and our client is only competing on one area of their business.
 Any existing materials offered by a customer on other verticals or sectors of their business are likely not useful in our efforts and shouldn’t be wrapped into the initial PR planning process.

-Benefits of content analysis
+Benefits of content analysis for B2B SaaS brands

 Content analysis is part of the initial research phase for a reason: an effective analysis leads to a more strategic and informed PR plan.
 Evaluating individual coverage pieces and all existing materials provides insight into what competitors are talking about, who their primary spokespeople are, what keywords they’re looking to capture and movement happening in the industry through company news.